arananet/scsi2sd-tiny/readme.md

 # SCSI-TINY

 I made this new tiny design from the original SCSI2SD schematics using EAGLE PCB Software.
+This design contains two SD sockets, one for micro-sd and one for SD.
 This is a working and tested design by many users.
 They are on sale in AmigaStore and also a batch has been made in 2018 for the RETROWIKI forum.

 # Updates